anynoise00/learning-to-learn/README.md

 ## Technologies

-The following technologies where used for building this project:
+The following tools where used for building this project:

 - HTML and CSS
 - BEM methodology